 Outputs (Both Data and Clocks)

 Try to minimize the trace length that the digital outputs have to drive.
-Longer traces have higher capacitance, which requires more current, which causes more internal digital noise.
+Longer traces have higher capacitance, which require more current that causes more internal digital noise.

 Shorter traces reduce the possibility of reflections.